How Brand-Demand Love Wins Across the Marketing Lifecycle

 Mastering the brand-demand mix means being flexible and committing to making necessary adjustments over time, like those that take place across the course of loving relationships.
 One partner’s needs may take precedence during a certain phase of life, but afterward, things rebalance as conditions change.
 It’s never exactly 50-50 (or 60-40 as in the famous Binet & Field model for budget allocation, which we’ll explore in more detail in a future post).
 Such a rigid formula may cause opportunities to be missed and doesn’t match the real world, where marketers must continuously adjust based on changing market conditions and business needs.

-We would also suggest speaking the “language of love” to business leaders and other stakeholders who struggle to see beyond the numbers in evaluating the merits of brand investments.
+We suggest speaking the “language of love” to business leaders and other stakeholders who struggle to see beyond the numbers in evaluating the merits of brand investments.
 The key is to connect business objectives to the power and resonance of brand.
 Marketers that can bring empathy and emotional intelligence to these conversations will be more likely to find supportive partners – and isn’t that what we’re all looking for?

 Get in touch today if you’d like to learn how to bring brand and demand together to win across the full marketing lifecycle.